Wirecloud/wirecloud/docs/user_guide.md

 The wiring editor comes with a recommendation system for connections.
 For example, move the pointer to the *Provide entity* endpoint.
-You will see that the endpoint get highlighted, this means that the recommendation system is searching for compatible endpoints.
+You will see that the endpoint getd highlighted, this means that the recommendation system is searching for compatible endpoints.
 In this case there are no compatible endpoints.

 <img src="../images/user_guide/wiring/missing_connection_recommendations.png" srcset="../images/user_guide/wiring/missing_connection_recommendations.png 2x" alt="Missing connection recommendations"/>

-This is because the output of the *NGSI source* cannot be connected directly with the *Map Viewer* widget.
+This is because the output of the *NGSI source* cannot be connected directly to the *Map Viewer* widget.
 We can use a transform operator to convert the event data provided by the *NGSI source* operator to the format used by the *Map Viewer* widget.
 In this example, the operator that is going to perform this transformation is called *NGSI Entity to PoI*: